 Cesky Krumlov and its sights

-We were surprised by Krumau on the Moldau or Cesky Krumlov, as the city is called in Czech.
+We were surprised Český Krumlov on the Vltava or Cesky Krumlov, as the city is called in Czech.
 On a day trip from our holiday apartment in the holiday village Landal Marina Lipno am Lipnosee we only need half an hour to get there.
 Since we were there in winter, a few hours in the city was enough.
 Many restaurants, shops and museums were closed in February.
 Instead, we almost had the city to ourselves.
 We only meet one group of Asian tourists again and again on our tour of the city.
 In the old town we met a few old women struggling to find their way on the cobbled streets.
 We easily found a seat in the few restaurants and cafes that were open.

 In summer there are definitely more tourists in the old town of Krumlov.
 Then it's worth it, too to stay overnight in Cesky Krumlov.
 This is the only way to visit all the sights and take part in the summer activities that are offered on and along the Vltava during the warm season.